Anshul261/anshul261/README.md

 ## Hi there 👋
 My name is Anshul I am student from Heriot Watt University, Where I majored in Data Science.
 - 🔭 I am currently working on publishing my research paper on the 'Early Detection of Cardiovascular Diseases' at my university.
-I am currently working as a freelancer for AI/ML business solutions at a Alpha Data.
+I am currently working as a freelancer for AI/ML business solutions.
 - 🌱 I am learning about histopatholgy imagining and how to create and deploy large scale LLM based RAG models for databases and documents.
 - 📫 You can reach me at `anshulraj@gmail.com`
 <!--